 ALSO PRINT AND COMPLETE ALL FORMS LISTED BELOW AND BRING THEM TO AUDITIONS ALONG WITH YOUR TUITION PAYMENT.

-The minimum age for White Christmas is 12.
+The minimum age for How to Succeed is 12.
 Cast size is limited to 60.

 Rehearsals: Begin January 18 – see the conflict calendar for more details